npm update [<pkg>...]aliases: up, upgrade, udpate

 This command will update all the packages listed to the latest version

-config), respecting the semver constraints of
+(specified by the tag config), respecting the semver constraints of

 both your package and its dependencies (if they also require the same